 To move the mist out of the container and in to your space, a small blower-type fan is used.
 This fan blows air in to the container so that the mist has only one place to escape: The opening in the top.
 To prevent the humidifier running out of water, a floating water level switch is placed in the water.
 These turn on or off, depending on how high the water is.

 As you might have already guessed, this project uses multiple 3D-printed parts.
 Namely, the base and its cover, the diffuser base, the top cover, and the water level sensor.
 In the base there are also two buttons for manual control: One controls the humidifier and the other the LEDs.

 How the smart and Wi-Fi connected humidifier works

-The wiring might look rather complex at first sight, however it is easily explained.
+The wiring might look rather complex at first sight; however, it is easily explained.
 The power supply for the Wi-Fi connected humidifier provides 24V, which is what the ultrasonic humidifier and the fan need.
-To not destroy the ESP8266 board and LEDs, .
+To not destroy the ESP8266 board and LEDs, a buck converter.